-Do you ever wonder how using certain products make you feel?
-Do you get frustrated or are you delighted?
-The feelings and emotions that interacting with products evoke in us can be referred to as user experience.
-This term was pioneered by Donald Norman who said – “I invented the term because I thought human interface and usability were too narrow.
+Do you ever wonder how using certain products makes you feel?
+Do you get frustrated or feel delighted?
+The feelings and emotions that interacting with products evoke in us can be referred to as the user experience.
+This term was pioneered by Donald Norman who said that “I invented the term because I thought human interface and usability were too narrow.
 I wanted to cover all aspects of the person’s experience with the system including industrial design, graphics, the interface, the physical interaction, and the manual.”

-User experience means different things to different people and there are various UX definitions – some are very distinct from the standard one.
-If you’re curious what they are, take a look at our article, where 10 business experts explain what UX is.
+User experience means different things to different people and there are various UX definitions, some of which are very distinct from the standard one.
+If you’re curious about how user experience is defined by design professionals, take a look at our article in which 10 business experts explain what UX is to them.

 UX Design Process: What to Include and How to Do it Right

-Let’s start off with a question – what is UX design?
+Let’s start off with the question, “what is UX design?”
 There isn’t a universally accepted definition.
 It’s a multidimensional concept which incorporates a variety of disciplines like interaction design, information architecture, visual design, usability, and human-computer interaction.

 The primary purpose of UX design is to “improve customer satisfaction and loyalty through the utility, ease of use, and pleasure provided in the interaction with a product.”
-To put it simply, it’s about building products, which not only provide value to customers, but are also easy and pleasant to use.
+To put it simply, it’s about building products that not only provide value to customers but are also easy and pleasant to use.

 Source: New Breed Marketing

 Now, what does it take to create great user experiences?
-The key lies in the UX design process, i.e., a set of rules and processes designers follow at various stages of developing the product.
-It’s instrumental to creating solutions that truly resonate with its users.
+The key lies in the UX design process, i.e. a set of rules and processes that designers follow at various stages of developing a product.
+This process is instrumental in creating solutions that truly resonate with its users.

-First, UX specialists learn about who the target user is and what needs and expectations they have of the product.
-Next, they proceed to validating their hypotheses by creating visuals and conducting usability testing.
+First, UX specialists learn about who their target user is and what needs and expectations they have of the product.
+Next, the specialists proceed to validate their hypotheses by creating visuals and conducting usability testing.

-User research is the starting point of any user-centered design.
-It’s also a continuous process that helps designers enhance the usability of an up-and-running product.
+This is the starting point of any user-centered design.
+It’s also a continuous process that helps designers enhance the usability of an existing product.

-In order to create a user-centered experience, designers require a deep understanding of the target audience – its users’ goals, fears, and challenges.
-This can be achieved, for example, through conducting user interviews, session recordings, or running surveys.
+In order to create a user-centered experience, designers require a deep understanding of their target audience’s goals, fears, and challenges.
+This can be achieved, for example, through conducting user interviews, session recordings, or surveys.

-With these insights at hand, UX specialists can proceed to building out user personas, user journey mapping (which we discuss below), as well as creating wireframes and prototypes.
+With these insights at hand, UX specialists can proceed with building user personas and user journey mapping (see below), as well as creating wireframes and prototypes

-We discuss user research in more detail further down in this post.
+We will discuss user research in more detail further down in this post.

 Information Architecture (IA)

-Information architecture (IA) is another crucial element of the user experience.
+IA is another crucial element of the user experience.
 Its role is to organize information in a way that makes it helpful and intuitive for users to navigate.
-One of the ways IA can be verified is by testing the intended design with users, which brings us to...
+One of the ways that IA can be verified is by testing the intended design with users, which brings us to...

-Visual design is a term used to describe the look and feel of a product.
-It includes elements such as the app’s or site’s layout, colors, or the symbols that help users interact with the interface.
-Visual design concepts are tested out by UX designers through wireframes and prototypes, which we discuss in detail below.
+A term used to describe the look and feel of a product.
+Visual design includes elements such as an app’s or site’s layout, colors, or the symbols that help users interact with the interface.
+Visual design concepts are tested by UX designers through wireframes and prototypes, which we discuss in detail below.

-Lastly, accessibility is the rate at which a product can be easily used, understood, and reached by a disabled individual.
-This might mean, for instance, designing a voice interface for the visually impaired, or enabling a bigger font or element size for the elderly.
+Lastly, this is the rate at which a product can be easily used, understood, and reached by a disabled individual.
+This might mean, for instance, designing a voice interface for the visually impaired or enabling a bigger font or element size for the elderly.